An Automated Theorem Proving Framework for Information-Theoretic Results: Acknowledgement

 \section{Acknowledgement}

-The author acknowledges support from the Direct Grant for Research, The Chinese University of Hong Kong.
-The author would like to thank Raymond W. Yeung for his invaluable comments on entropy region, and Chandra Nair for suggesting the state-dependent semideterministic broadcast channel \cite{lapidoth2012state} as a challenging converse problem, which motivates the leave-one-out procedure.
+This work was supported in part by the Hong Kong Research Grant Council Grant ECS No. CUHK 24205621, and the Direct Grant for Research, The Chinese University of Hong Kong (Project ID: 4055133).
+The author would like to thank Raymond W. Yeung, Chandra Nair, Laigang Guo, Amos Lapidoth, Ligong Wang, Si-Hyeon Lee and Sae-Young Chung for their invaluable comments.

 {}